Prof. Dr. S.V. Zagraevsky

-Recall and art.
-9 Fundamentals of Legislation on culture: "Human rights in the area of cultural activities take precedence over the rights to this area of the state and all its structures, social and national movements, political parties, ethnic communities, ethnic and confessional groups and religious organizations, professional associations and other .
+Remember and Art.
+9 "Fundamentals of legislation on culture": "human Rights in the field of cultural activities priority over the rights of the state and all its bodies, public and national movements, political parties, ethnic groups, religious groups and religious organizations, professional and other associations.

-A law "On the Museum Fund of the Russian Federation and museums in the Russian Federation" stipulates that "the museum collection is indivisible" (Article 15)...
+And the Law On the Museum Fund of the Russian Federation and museums in the Russian Federation" States that "the Museum collection is indivisible" (item 15)...

-In theory, the church can not take away from museums monuments, see if that fails.
+In theory, the Church can not take away from museums, monuments, will see if that fails.
 But it is in theory.
-But in practice - how to opt out of such incredibly generous gift, and even with land?
+But in practice - how to opt out of such incredibly generous gift, and even with the land?

 © Sergey Zagraevsky